 It is worth noting that this is not the official app for Instagram.
-The popular photo sharing service is known to have troublesome relation with its third party clients.
-It’s known to us that they have been keep altering their APIs and blocking every third party app access.
+The popular photo-sharing service is known to have troublesome relations with its third-party clients.
+It’s known to us that they have been keep altering their APIs and blocking every third-party app access.
 So how long this app will function can’t be said.

 Don’t Sleep 3.03 (Type: Free, OS: All Windows versions, Size: 43 KB)

-Consider you are in a meeting or giving a live demonstration of something, the last thing you would want is a delay because apparently some software you just installed wants to restart your computer, or you accidentally hit the power key.
-That could really be annoying.
+Consider you are in a meeting or giving a live demonstration of something.
+The last thing you would want is a delay because, apparently, some software you just installed wants to restart your computer, or you accidentally hit the power key.
+That could really be not very pleasant.
 To prevent any similar thing from happening, you can try out Don’t Sleep.
-As the name suggests, the app just won’t let your computer sleep, shut down, go to hibernation mode or even log off for that matter.
+As the name suggests, the app just won’t let your computer sleep, shut down, go to hibernation mode or even log off, for that matter.
 It even kills any screen saver from appearing on the screen.
 There is also a timer by which you can set how long you want to keep your computer awake.

 MarkdownPad 22.214.171.124835 (Type: Free, OS: All Windows versions, Size: 32MB)

-MarkdownPad is very handy tool for people who publish things on the web and also to the newbies to the world of HTML and XHTML.
+MarkdownPad is a very handy tool for people who publish things on the web and also for newbies to the world of HTML and XHTML.
 The app cuts down the pressure of writing things in web-language as it adds the required tags and layouts to your simple plain English documents.
 It can also help you understand the code.
-The app offers some handy features like instant HTML preview, full customization, using your own CSS and keyboard shortcuts to help reduce your time.
+The app offers some handy features like instant HTML preview, full customization, and using your own CSS and keyboard shortcuts to help reduce your time.

 Flutter 0.7.18 (Type: Free, OS: All Windows versions, Size: 4MB)

-Available for Chrome, Firefox and Safari, Grammarly is a nifty tool that proofreads your writing for any spelling and grammatical errors that you might have left behind.
+Available for Chrome, Firefox, and Safari, Grammarly is a nifty tool that proofreads your writing for any spelling and grammatical errors that you might have left behind.
 The app claims to check over 250 points of grammar to improve your word choice.
-For advanced features like subject-verb agreement, run-ons, comma splice and word choice, you will need to upgrade your free plan to pro version.
+For advanced features like subject-verb agreement, run-ons, comma splice, and word choice, you will need to upgrade your free plan to the pro version.

-Want to utilize your New Tab page of Chrome doing something meaningful?
-OneFeed, a Chrome extension turns your New Tab page into a social network feed.
-Once you have authorized the app to integrate with your Facebook, Twitter and Google Plus account, you will be able to see all the updates in your New Tab page.
+Want to utilize your New Tab page of Chrome to do something meaningful?
+OneFeed, a Chrome extension, turns your New Tab page into a social network feed.
+Once you have authorized the app to integrate with your Facebook, Twitter, and Google Plus account, you will be able to see all the updates on your New Tab page.

 It’s no secret that governments and advertisers are following our online activities.
-While both of them make sense from certain stand point, it’s also true that it simply kills our privacy.
-If you are one of those people who don’t necessarily want others to know about your activities of the digital woods, you can use Paranoid Browsing.
-It’s a Chrome extension that simply manipulates your activities of web and make your browser reflect a whole set of different browsing history.
+While both of them make sense from a certain standpoint, it’s also true that it simply kills our privacy.
+If you are one of those people who don’t necessarily want others to know about your activities in the digital woods, you can use Paranoid Browsing.
+It’s a Chrome extension that simply manipulates your activities on the web and makes your browser reflect a whole set of different browsing histories.

-Every day we open plethora of tabs on our browser, so many tabs that it become troublesome to figure which one is displaying what.
+Every day we open a plethora of tabs on our browser, so many tabs that it becomes troublesome to figure out which one is displaying what.
 This is where Tab Search comes into play.
 The extension lets you look for what various open tabs on your Opera browser are showing.

 The popular skinnable media player received an update today.
-The app has finally bring Winamp Cloud beta.
-High resolution compatibility issue has been resolved, and you can now see the artwork in your Flac files.
-Other than that there are many more bugs fixes and optimizations.
+The app has finally brought Winamp Cloud beta.
+The high-resolution compatibility issue has been resolved, and you can now see the artwork in your Flac files.
+Other than that, there are many more bug fixes and optimizations.

-The popular virtualization utility by Oracle, VirtualBox released the first beta for the version 4.3.
-The updated version as anticipated has got a lot of massive developments.
+The popular virtualization utility by Oracle, VirtualBox released the first beta for version 4.3.
+The updated version, as anticipated, has got a lot of massive developments.
 To list a few, keyboard shortcuts management has been laced with more power, support for IPv6 has been added, and tons of old codes have been reviewed and tuned.
-Now you can tag several Virtual Machines (VM) with the same internal network and could also share one NAT service with all.
+Now you can tag several Virtual Machines (VM) with the same internal network and can also share one NAT service with all.
 The tool gives you more information about connected peripherals.
-Apart from that bugs and lags hindering 3D support have been fixed as well.
+Also, bugs and lags hindering 3D support have also been fixed.